 Dreamy Duskywing (Erynnis icelus)

-My ID of this species is based in part on the long labial palps (the two projections that extend forward from the head).
+My species ID for the August 2022 photo is based in part on the long labial palps (the two projections that extend forward from the head).

 Meridian Duskywing (Erynnis meridianus)